e-gov/TARA-Doku/TechnicalSpecification.md

 #### 5.1.5 Verifying the validity of the certificate

-The verification is done using three elements in the identity token: `iat`, `nbf`, `exp`.
+The verification is done using two elements in the identity token: `iat` and `exp`.
 The client application uses its own clock to verify the validity.
 The following details should be verified:

-1) that "not before" time has reached:
+1) that "issued at" time is acceptable to the client:

-`nbf <= jooksev_aeg + kellade_lubatud_erinevus` (current time + permitted difference between clocks).
+`iat <= current_time + permitted_difference_between_clocks`

 2) that the "expired" time has not been reached:

-`exp > jooksev_aeg - kellade_lubatud_erinevus` (current time - permitted difference between clocks).
+`exp > current_time - permitted_difference_between_clocks`

+The identity token also includes the `nbf` ('not before') claim (which value is equal to `iat` claim).
+This element is present for backwards compatibility with older versions of TARA.
+The ID token validity check should be done based on `iat` claim and `nbf` can be ignored.

-The application must choose the `kellade_lubatud_erinevus` value.
-These checks are required for preventing attacks and confusion.
+The application must choose the `permitted_difference_between_clocks` value (considering network latency, ...).

-The identity token must be obtained immediately or within 30 seconds.
-When the time limit is exceeded, the identity token will not be issued.
+The identity token must be obtained as soon as possible within 30 seconds.
+When the time limit is exceeded, the authorization code expires and identity token will not be issued.

 #### 5.1.6 Verifying the authentication method used in authentication